What Is The Via Dolorosa?

 How long does it take to walk the Via Dolorosa on your Own?

 If you follow the procession, you will be finished in an hour or so, but we lingered.
 The Via Dolorosa is only about 600 meters long, but there is so much history, and so many scrumptious coffee shops, you may want to linger.
 Not counting our lunch stop.
-We took about an hour and a half.
+It took about an hour and a half.

 Is It Safe To Walk In The Old City Of Jerusalem?